-Finally, in the device header is now a Plug-in Interface button.
+Finally, in the device header for any plug-in is a Plug-in Interface button.
 Clicking this button calls up the plug-in's custom interface in a floating window.

 (As all plug-ins have their own custom interface, please don't expect anything else to look like Surge, shown as the example above.)